When to Consider the Purchase of a Ceiling Lift System/Patient Lift System

 Some patients are difficult to transfer due to their condition, size, or the size of their caregiver.

-Repeated transfers of patients without the assistance of a lift device can cause injury to the caregiver’s back, neck, and shoulders.
+Repeated transfers of patients without the assistance of a lifting device can cause injury to the caregiver’s back, neck, and shoulders.
 Improper or unsafe transfers can also cause further damage to the patient.

 Safe transfers are vital to the continued health and care of patients.
 If there is any doubt about the safety of current methods of transfer, then a ceiling lift system should be considered for safer and easier transfers.